-Aortic valve: The valve that opens when blood flows out of the left ventricle to the aorta.
+Aortic value: The value that opens when blood flows out of the left ventricle to the aorta.
 (Chapter 7.2)

 Arrhythmia: Also referred to as a dysrhythmia; a chronic deviation from the normal pattern of impulse conduction and contraction.
 (Chapter 7.2)